nerd2ninja/bitcoin-sop/Stages_of_storage.md

 # Prebuilt Signing Devices

-**Do not use a signing device company's software wallet to broadcast transactions.
-Even when open source, a company specific software wallet is often too niche for the community to review and scrutinize**
+**Do not use a closed source software wallet.
+A signing device specific software wallet can sometimes have features which do extra verification that is specific to that signing device.
+The trade off however is that company specific software wallets even when open source are often too niche for the greater Bitcoin community to review and scrutinize**

 ## Cold Card
 https://coldcard.com/ **Requires manual dismantling of wireless devices**